-The Company is fully permitted to operate a 5,000 tonne per day open pit, heap leach operation with Merrill Crowe recovery of gold and silver.
+The Company is fully permitted to operate an open pit, heap leach operation with Merrill Crowe recovery of gold and silver to a maximum of 2.81 million metric tonnes in any annual period.

 Work continues on the permitting processes for mine optimization which included submitting two Right of Way ("ROW") permit applications to the Bureau of Land Management (the "BLM") in May 2017 for construction of a power-line (partially on federal lands) to access utility grid power and for reconstruction of the 1.3 mile long Moss Mine access road.
 The road will be reconstructed by widening it, onto federal lands, to two lanes wide and therefore eliminating vertical and horizontal curves and blind spots.
 Both permit applications were deemed complete by the Kingman office of the BLM, were reviewed and items of environmental concern were identified and assessed for potential impacts.
 The major factors driving the applications are the elimination of diesel emissions to the atmosphere from on-site generators, lowering power costs and increasing the level of traffic safety for persons using the public county access road.